 This new reality, where Jews are fully integrated in their society, makes it possible for them to choose whether and to what extent they are to identify as Jews.
-Over the past few decades a considerable number of them have chosen not to associate with Judaism or to identify minimally with it.
+Over the past few decades a considerable number of them have chosen not to associate with Judaism or to minimally identify with it.

+associate with Judaism, or to identify minimally with it.
 The multiplicity of options--and distractions--in our open society makes it increasingly easy for the marginally committed Jew to "slip away."